 - For additional clearinghouse resources, email OEI.Questions@tn.gov.

-The six short videos below walk agency budget teams and program subject matter experts through the process of completing the FY23 evidence-based budgeting forms.
-Watch them in order, or select the video most needed.
-Videos 2 and 3 contain foundational information needed to complete the evidence and impact portion (Part II) of each form.
+The short videos below cover the Tennessee Evidence Framework the process of completing the FY24 evidence-based budgeting forms.
+Watch them in order or select the video most needed.